scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 datasets such as hierarchical clustering and multiple sequence alignment, we introduce several new chart types, three-dimensional and interactive molecule visualization tools, and components that are specifically related to genomic and proteomic sequences.
-In addition to these components, we present a set of simple parsing scripts that handle some of the most common file types found in bioinformatics-related databases.
+In a separate library, we present a set of simple parsing scripts that handle some of the most common file types found in bioinformatics-related databases.

 This paper outlines the contents of the Dash Bio package, which imparts the powerful data-visualization tools and flexibility of Dash